 Jim received a BA from the University of Notre Dame, carried out graduate research at Ehime University in Japan, and has a master’s degree from Columbia University’s School of International and Public Affairs.
-He serves on the board of the US JET Program Alumni Association and was a fellow with the US-Japan Network for the Future.
+He serves as vice chair of the board of the US JET Program Alumni Association and was a fellow with the US-Japan Network for the Future.
 Jim also is the co-editor of A Growing Force: Civil Society’s Role in Asian Regional Security (2013) and Looking for Leadership: The Dilemma of Political Leadership in Japan (2015), and he has authored numerous articles and reports about US-Japan relations, Asia’s evolving regional order, and the role of NGOs in international affairs.

 “Learning to Love NGOs: The Growing Role of Civil Society in Asian Security,” Asia Pacific Bulletin, East-West Center (2013)